Eric Bodden Current conditions in Darmstadt: Cloud and Visibility OK, -1°C (feels like -6°C)

 Heroin against cough?

-eric | May 24, 2008
+Eric | May 24, 2008

 BayerHeroin It’s really true: you live and learn!
 Today I browsed Wikipedia to look up Aspirin, only to find out that the produce Bayer once advertised Heroin as cough medicine!!!
 Look at the ad!
 Well, who knows – it probably really helps, but that’s one of the few things I’d rather not wanna figure out by myself though.